 Managed by Joshua S. Ritter, our Education & Library Director, the library’s non-circulating collection is fully accessible with viewing and listening equipment available on site.
-The materials in the Library of Musical Theatre are available to the public for reference and research by appointment only, which may be made Monday through Friday 10 a.m.-5 p.m., or by special arrangement.
+The materials in the Library of Musical Theatre are available to the public for reference and research by appointment only, which may be made Monday through Friday 10 a.m. to 5 p.m.

 The Scherer Library of Musical Theatre at Goodspeed relies solely on contributions for the growth of its collection.
 During the past three decades, the library has benefited from the generosity of many musical theatre professionals, collectors and enthusiasts, who have donated thousands of rare and important performance materials.

 The Carol & Frank Tuit Record Collection: An extensive collection of music by George Gershwin on tape, vinyl and acetate, including rare recordings.

 Goodspeed Opera House Archives: Historical information on the Goodspeed Opera House, as well as libretti, scores, videos, orchestrations, and memorabilia from productions.

 The Josef Weinberger Collection: An extensive collection of libretti and scores donated by Josef Weinberger, London.

 The Judge David I. Harfeld Collection: an extensive collection of vinyl recordings, cds, memorabilia, photographs, news clippings, reviews, and videos.